College Prep, Part 3

 Practice budgeting on a weekly or biweekly allowance, to help your child cut down on impulse spending.
 Use a color-coded envelope system — a red envelope for transportation money, blue for entertainment, green for toiletries, and so on — to track where his money goes.
 Practice using a prepaid phone card, and discuss how often you plan to keep in touch.

 What kind of time-management system works best for your child?
-Some students prefer printed calendars or day planners, while others turn to digital assistants like Palm Pilots.
+Some students prefer printed calendars or day planners, while others turn to digital assistants like cell phones.
 Gadgets like these make great graduation gifts, because students can start using them over the summer.
 Otherwise, in the rush of college life, a freshman and his Palm Pilot may never get acquainted.

 College is an extremely competitive scene, one where even the "smart kids" from high school often feel inadequate.
 Summer courses can give a student with ADHD an edge.
 He'll have the opportunity to see what class rhythm is really like, and what he's up against come fall.
 This intro to academic life can help him plan a realistic course load — and the transferable credits give him some wiggle room, should he find his schedule too heavy.